 obtain objects via a factory pattern

 obtain objects via the Spring framework, including the ability to use Spring’s “dependency injection” to set up the target object

+As an alternative to lookupStyle, you can add small amounts of business logic directly to your .ds.xml file, avoiding the need for a separate .java file or formal class declaration.
+The section "Server Scripting" discusses this approach.